Online Criminal Justice Programs in Indiana: Finding the Right School

-What do a criminal psychiatrist in Indianapolis, an attorney at the U.S. Department of Labor’s Solicitor’s Office, and a Deputy Chief Counsel with the Indiana Department of Child Services all have in common?
-They all completed a criminal justice program from an Indiana university.
+What do a criminal psychiatrist in Indianapolis, a U.S. Department of Labor attorney, and a Deputy Chief Counsel with Indiana’s Department of Child Services have in common?
+Each began their journey with a criminal justice degree from an Indiana university.

-A criminal justice degree is an ideal option for anyone looking to serve their community.
-Still, it can be difficult to pinpoint the exact criminal justice degree that’s right for you.
-To help, we created this guide with the best on-campus and online criminal justice degrees in Indiana and information about the degree type that best suits your learning style and career goals.
+Although the state offers diverse academic paths for those who want to protect, serve, and advocate for others, it can be difficult to pinpoint the exact criminal justice degree that’s right for you.
+To help, use this STEPS guide to review the best on-campus and online criminal justice degrees in Indiana.

 If you want to study criminal justice but can’t commit to going to school for four years or more, an online associate degree program might be for you.
 Often, these degrees take two years to complete and after graduation, students can apply for entry-level jobs in the field, such as working as a patrol officer, bailiff, or emergency management director.